Experimental and Mathematical Biomechanics Injury Research IDIQ

 Quick Summary

-The National Highway Traffic Safety Administration (NHTSA), specifically the Office of Vehicle Safety Research (OVSR), intends to establish multiple Indefinite Delivery, Indefinite Quantity (IDIQ) contracts for Experimental and Mathematical Biomechanics Injury Research (EMBIR).
+The National Highway Traffic Safety Administration (NHTSA) is issuing a presolicitation for an Indefinite Delivery, Indefinite Quantity (IDIQ) contract for Experimental and Mathematical Biomechanics Injury Research (EMBIR).
 This effort aims to advance the understanding of human injury biomechanics and improve vehicle safety.
-The solicitation is anticipated to be released on or about May 2026, with awards expected before the October 1, 2026 effective date.
+The competition will be Full and Open, with the solicitation anticipated for release in May 2026.

 Scope of Work

-• Experimental Biomechanics: Conduct physical testing to evaluate human injury tolerance and identify injury mechanisms.
+• Experimental Biomechanics: Conducting physical testing to evaluate human injury tolerance under crash-relevant loading conditions and identify injury mechanisms.

-• Anthropomorphic Test Device (ATD) Support: Provide expertise for ATD development, assessment, biofidelity, and accuracy.
+• Anthropomorphic Test Device (ATD) Support: Providing technical expertise to develop and assess ATDs, ensuring biofidelity, durability, and measurement accuracy.

-• Computational Modeling: Develop and utilize advanced models (e.g., finite element models) to simulate crash scenarios and validate injury mechanisms.
+• Computational Modeling: Developing and utilizing advanced computational models (e.g., finite element models of the human body and ATDs) to simulate crash scenarios and support virtual testing environments.

-• Crash and Injury Data Analysis: Analyze real-world crash data, ATD testing, and experimental research, potentially using AI/machine learning, to support injury criteria development and identify trends.
+• Crash and Injury Data Analysis: Analyzing real-world crash data, ATD testing, and experimental research to support injury criteria development and identify emerging crash trends, potentially using AI/machine learning tools.
+Offerors may propose to support one or more of these research areas.

 Contract & Timeline